tiagoprn/tiagoprn/README.md

 - **python/django/flask projects**: Some I actively work on, and others not but are here so that they can be used as a reference for myself and anyone interested.

-- [my custom development workflow](https://github.com/tiagoprn/dot_files): neovim, tmux and bspwm customization using lua and shellscripts - 2 languages I also have fun working with.
+- [my custom development workflow](https://github.com/tiagoprn/pde.nvim): neovim customization using custom lua code and some shellscripts - 2 languages I also have fun working with.

 - [infrastructure automation scripts, configuration, etc](https://github.com/tiagoprn/devops).